33 Most Interesting Facts About Rolex Submariner

 5. The case reference number of the first Submariner was either 6204 or 6205

-It is unclear which model came first – nevertheless, the models are almost identical and has minimal differences.
+It is unclear which model came first – nevertheless, the models are almost identical and have minimal differences.

 6. The first Submariners didn’t have ”Mercedes’ hands”